jacksonsunny29/Computer-Animation/README.md

 # Computer-Animation
-Implementation of basic computer animation algorithms in C++
+Implementation of basic computer animation algorithms in C++ Libraries used -> OpenGL and CGP(Computer Graphics Programming) Library